-Both of the above have risks for buyers and sellers.
+- Both of the above have risks for buyers and sellers.
 The purchase may fall through based on the home inspection.
 Normally, inspections happen soon after the offer.
 If an inspection happens later, the seller has had their property off the market longer.
 The buyer may incur attorney’s fees and lending fees before the inspection.
-We normally help buyers reduce the possibility of paying fees on properties that they don’t end up buying.
+We normally help buyers reduce the possibility for paying fees on properties that they don’t end up buying.

 Inspectors are not essential workers, so there will be no inspections until the public health restrictions are lifted.
 (In Massachusetts, that is April 6).

-Making an Offer:
+Making an offer: